nimarasekh/nimarasekh/README.md

 ### Hi!
 Welcome to my GitHub Page

-I am postdoc at the Max-Planck-Institut für Mathematik in Bonn, Germany.
+I am postdoc at the Universität Greifswald in Greifswald, Germany.

 There I am a mathematician primarily interested in understanding the role of <em>equalities</em> in mathematics, otherwise known as <bf>homotopy theory</bf>.